top of page

 donations and recycling in a car trunk

-Columbus Decluttering, Donation, and Recycling Resources
+Columbus Decluttering, Donation, and Recycling Resources:

 Since 2022, Organization Pending has served Columbus, OH and the surrounding areas, creating functional spaces to serve you.